Coretool/botmap/readme.md

    Displays the help text.

 ## Installation ##
-You need node.js version 0.12 or higher (I recommend 5.0) Open a console window and type:
+You need node.js version 0.12 or higher.
+See the wiki for more information.
+Open a console window and type:

   git clone http://github.com/coretool/botmap.git